-Unfortunately, the active nature of these approaches to darkroom retreating compromises them.
+Unfortunately, the partially or completely active nature of these approaches to darkroom retreating compromises them.
 This means they depend on an active will, the faculty most in need of rest.
 Hygiene is passive, allowing the distressed will to finally rest and recover.
 Hygiene primarily depends on the autonomic self—omniscient, omnipotent, and infallible—to accomplish the work of healing.
 This removes structural conflict in the method, promising limitless results.
 Hygiene completely secularizes the use of darkness for the specific purpose of healing.
 There is nothing mystical, disciplined, or complicated about this approach.
 It is rational, safe, and natural: a reliable miracle.

 Hygiene is not just cleanliness, as medicine has led us to believe.
 Hygiene is broad and deep, dealing with all conditions of health.
 We know the word today because of a radical school of natural health originating in America in 1832 now known as Natural Hygiene.
 It led the global natural health movement of the 19th century.
 Hygiene vigorously respects the self-preserving nature of life.
 It observes that organisms both maintain and recover health under normal conditions of life.
 So it studies organic self-preservation and how to provide such conditions.